Sukanya-Patra/databricks-iris/docs/source/index.rst

-.. databricks-iris documentation master file, created by sphinx-quickstart.
+.. databricks_iris documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project databricks-iris's API docs!
+Welcome to project databricks_iris's API docs!
 =============================================

 .. toctree::